 Growth & change

-Over the years, we have developed a core group of incredibly supportive and generous sponsors.
-From gear and shoes for the attendees to borrow, to insurance and leader support, our sponsors are integral to the success of the festival.
+Over the years, Women's Trad Festival has grown exponentially around our core values and aims and has developed a group of incredibly supportive and generous sponsors.
+From gear and shoes for the attendees to borrow, to mentor and leader support, our sponsors are integral to the success of the festival.

-Now an established and highly sought after event in the climbing calendar, Women’s Trad Festival is internationally known and recognised.
-Climbers from Switzerland, Germany and the Netherlands have joined us, and if you’ve ever tried to get a ticket you’ll know it’s no easy task!
+Developing into an established and highly sought after event in the climbing calendar, Women’s Trad Festival is internationally known and recognised.
+Climbers from Switzerland, Germany and the Netherlands have joined us, and if you’ve ever tried to get a ticket before our ballot you’ll know it’s no easy task!
 In 2019 tickets sold out instantly and we ended up with over 200 climbers on the waiting list!